finos/fluxnova-release-parent/README.md

 # Flowave Release Parent

-Pom which can be inherited for camunda releases defining some common release properties.
+Pom which can be inherited for flowave releases defining some common release properties.
 It allows to deploy to two repositories simultaneously.
 One is a Nexus OSS server, the other one a Nexus Enterprise server.
 It will deploy the artifacts at the end of the build to keep the window of failure small when talking to external systems.